 Dr. ir.
 Doris van Halem is Associate Professor in the field of drinking water treatment.
-Her research has an international orientation with an emphasis on understanding natural processes for development of innovative, sustainable water technologies.
-As Scientific Director of TU Delft Global Drinking Water Programme, Dr. van Halem is in charge of drinking water research with and in the Global South.
-The past years she has been leading PhD/Postdoc research projects in Bangladesh, India, Nicaragua as well as the Netherlands, supported by funding of NWO-WOTRO, NUFFIC, NWO-TTW, Delft Global and industry.
+Her research has an international orientation with an emphasis on understanding the interaction between biological, chemical and physical removal processes for development of innovative, sustainable water technologies.
+As Programme Leader of TU Delft | Water for Impact, Dr. van Halem is in charge of water research with and in the Global South.

-Currently running research projects include:
+Currently running PhD, Postdoc and PDEng research projects in Dr. van Halem’s group include:

-- In-line bio-Fe-electrocoagulation (Mrinal Roy)
+- In-line bio-Fe-electrocoagulation (ir.
+Mrinal Roy)

-- Slow sand filtration: ripening and clogging mechanisms
+- Slow sand filtration: ripening and clogging mechanisms (ir.
+Shreya Trikannad)

 Dr. van Halem graduated from Delft University of Technology in Civil Engineering and Geosciences with a cum laude MSc degree (2007).
 During her studies she developed an interest in global drinking water challenges, illustrated by her internships in Sri Lanka and Benin, resulting in an MSc thesis “Ceramic silver impregnated pot filter for household drinking water treatment in developing countries”.
 The thesis was awarded the Gijs Oskam award for best MSc dissertation 2007-2008 in the field of drinking water treatment.